endjin/deadcode/README.md

 4. **LLM Cleanup**: Feed report to Claude/GPT for automated cleanup tasks

 The tool provides file:line references perfect for LLM-driven code refactoring!

+---

+*Built entirely from prompts with Claude Code using Opus 4 & Sonnet 4 models*